ryandesign/TinyTIFF/README.md

 							///////////////////////////////////////////////////////////////////
 							// HERE WE CAN DO SOMETHING WITH THE SAMPLE FROM THE IMAGE
 							// IN image (ROW-MAJOR!)
-							// Note: That you may have to typecast the array image to the
+							// Note: You may have to typecast the array image to the
 							// datatype used in the TIFF-file.
 You can get the size of each
 							// sample in bits by calling TinyTIFFReader_getBitsPerSample() and
 							// the datatype by calling TinyTIFFReader_getSampleFormat().